“A Monument to Good Intentions”: Why Hundreds of Cogeneration Plants in Ukraine Are Not Operating

 As emphasized in a comment

-The average electrical capacity of one CHP plant is 0.9–1.2 MW.
-The total installed electrical capacity of the supplied CHPs is about 170–190 MW, and about 75–85 MW is actually in operation.
-This is 1 average TPP power unit, but “spread” across the country, which is strategically correct but critically insufficient.
+The average electrical capacity of a single CHP unit is 0.9–1.2 MW.
+The total installed electrical capacity of the delivered CHP units is about 170–190 MW, while the actual operating capacity is about 75–85 MW.
+This is equivalent to one average TPP power unit, but “spread out” across the country—which is strategically sound but critically insufficient.

 Reasons why they are not working:

-What needs to be done immediately:
+What needed to be done and must be done immediately:

 - Standard connection projects.